bbinet/docker-mplabx/README.md

 ---

-Then, when starting your mplabx container, you will want to share the X11 socket file as a volume so that the MPLAB X windows can be displayed on you Xorg server.
+Then, when starting your mplabx container, you will want to share the X11 socket file as a volume so that the MPLAB X windows can be displayed on your Xorg server.
 You may also need to run command `xhost +` on the host.

     $ docker pull bbinet/mplabx